Setting up your first webhook

 requests to this endpoint and will expect it to return a response with a 200

 HTTP status code.
 If other status codes are returned, this will be treated as a failed request.
-You can configure email alerts when MTA receives these failed requests when registering your webhook.
+You can configure when registering your webhook.

 Once configured and registered, this endpoint will receive the event payloads from MTA.
-The body of the requests are JSON; you can view the expected event payloads for each event type here.
+The body of the requests are JSON; you can view the .

 MTA will send HTTP POST